 Equity:

 Caller: “I’m in a domestic violence situation with a retired police officer, and I have nowhere to go.
 I’ve looked at all domestic violence agencies, but they’re all related to the police stations and everything.
-So the bottom line is if I leave the house, do I lose my equity into that house?”
+So the bottom line is if I leave the house, do I lose my equity in that house?”

 Rick: “The question she had is if she loses equity in the house, but I want to come back to where you were going with it.